duboyal/AWS_migration/README.md

 #### disclaimer : testing was limited for this pipeline and is mainly just an overall big picture of a potentially deployable self contained infrastructure as code , even the dockerfile and container registry is mocked up in theory to be pushed as IaC yaml , by potentially terraform/serverless framework etc. I have deployed similar stacks - using AWS CloudFormation or AWS CDK to deploy the infrastructure in a test environment first, and then gradually adding more resources as I go.

+#### Network:
+In the network infrastructure, having two public subnets and two private subnets allows for high availability and fault tolerance of resources that are deployed in the VPC.

+The public subnets are used to host resources that need to be publicly accessible, such as load balancers or public-facing web servers.
+The private subnets, on the other hand, are used to host resources that do not need to be publicly accessible, such as databases or application servers.

+Having two subnets in each category provides redundancy and ensures that resources can continue to function even if one of the subnets or availability zones goes down.
+Additionally, separating the resources into different subnets can help to improve security by isolating resources with different security requirements from each other.

 ## Steps in Pipeline:
 #### 1. [AWS Data Sync to "Raw" S3 Bucket](README.md#DataSync)
 #### 2. [Event on S3 bucket](https://github.com/duboyal/AWS_migration/blob/main/my-infrastructure/s3/raw/datasync-task-s3.yaml) to trigger [step function state machine](https://github.com/duboyal/AWS_migration/blob/main/my-infrastructure/stepfunction/stepfunction_statemachine.yaml)